 2: Green Infrastructure:

 Green infrastructure refers to green roofs, green building and many other eco-friendly structures for efficient resource management.
-Green infrastructure is adopted by many countries and the results are amazing.
+Green infrastructure is adopted by many countries and so as the results are amazing.
 There is a visible and significant difference in past temperatures are the temperatures with green walls, green roofs and green buildings.
 If green infrastructure will be applied by many countries so it will create a significant positive impact on global warming.

 3: Renewable Energy: